EdinburghNLP/tramooc-mt/README.md

     docker run --rm -p 8080:8080 -v model:/model tramooc/mt_server en-de en-ru

+you can also specify GPU devices which should be used by the server for each language pair;
+for example, to use GPU with ID 0 and 1 for en-de, and only GPU 1 for en-ru, you should type:

+    docker run --rm -p 8080:8080 -v model:/model tramooc/mt_server en-de:0,1 en-ru:1

 A simple sample client is provided by `sample-client.py`. `sample-client-2.py` allows the translation of text passed via standard input.

 ## Supported language pairs